Where

 our way through.

-These are unprecedented times, and there are no rules as
+These are unprecedented times, and there are

-show that rare coins serve as a safe haven from inflation,
+made to show that rare coins serve as a safe haven from inflation,

 which might send coin values higher.